Where to stay in Zurich: best areas and neighborhoods

 - Tipping Etiquette: Service charges are usually included in restaurant and café bills in Switzerland.
 While not mandatory, rounding up the bill or leaving a small tip for good service is appreciated.

 Without internet when you need it the most?
 Don't take the risk!
 With Saily's eSIMs, you can connect instantly, anywhere, and stress-free!
-Visit the website and get a 5% discount exclusively for Wheresleep.com!
+Use the code "Gigaspecial" to get your exclusive 5% discount!
 Find out more